autolab-fi/line-robot-curriculum/lessons/module_6/Loops and Conditional Logic.md

 ## **Lesson Objective**

-Learn how to repeat actions using `for` and `while` loops on ESP32, and combine them with `if-else` statements.
+Learn how to repeat actions using `for` and `while` loops, and combine them with `if-else` statements.

 ---